scharpentier0/scripting-for-illustrator-tutorial/README.md

 Result: undefined
 ```

-At the end, you see Result: undefined since the last function call was to `$.writeln()` and that has a void return type, and nothing is sent back.
+On the last line, you see Result: undefined since the last function call was to `$.writeln()` and that has a void return type, and nothing is sent back.

 At this time, you may notice the editor's font is a sans-serif.
 You will most likely prefer a fixed-width font like Monaco or Courier New.
 I include instructions in tips and tricks for that at the far end of this tutorial.